molybdenum-99/reality/README.md

 ## Is it real?
 Is it really working?..
 But how?

 Yes.
-Every example you can see above are working.
+Every example you can see above is working.
 And many other things are working.
 And almost _any_ thing which Wikipedia knows about, can be loaded through **Reality**, and somehow inspected and used and navigated to next entities and measured and ...